The village charity has three trustees:

 In his will in 1768 Reverend Thomas Hindes left £50 to be invested and the interest paid to the industrious poor of the village.

 Upon the enclosure of the open and common land in 1780, 2 allotments were awarded in trust for poor persons living in this parish who, at the time of the act, did not own or occupy any of the land to be enclosed.
 This was in lieu of the rights of the poor to cut furze, gorse or bushes on any part of the land to be enclosed.
-According to records dated 1817 this land was in the Church Hill quarter of Avon Dassett but the charity recently bought the cricket field in Avon Dassett, selling the three fields they owned on the B4100.
+According to records dated 1817 this land was in the Church Hill quarter of Avon Dassett but in November 2021 the charity bought the charity field in Avon Dassett, selling the three fields they owned on the B4100.
 The income from the allotments was distributed to the village poor, each receiving 2 or 3 shillings.
 Poor widows generally received an extra shilling.